JimmyMcBride/bushido-strap/README.md

 [Check here to see the full list of my SASS theme colors.](https://github.com/JimmyMcBride/bushido-strap/blob/master/sass/styles/variables.scss)

-> The closer the number at the end of the color variable is to 0 the lighter the color is.
+> **Note:** The closer the number at the end of the color variable is to 0 the lighter the color is.